Survey of 422 donor-conceived adults reveals impact of timing and intentionality of disclosure

 Even when people learned late, being told intentionally by parents made a difference.
 Among late learners, 21% who were told intentionally felt satisfied, compared to only 7% who discovered accidentally.

-Almost all respondents (92%) believed donor-conceived people should have access to their donor’s identity by age 18, with many saying they should have access even earlier.
+Almost all respondents (92%) believed donor-conceived people should have access to their donor’s identity by age 18, with many saying they should have access earlier.

 People conceived through egg donation learned earlier than those conceived through sperm donation.
 Half of egg donor-conceived people learned before age 16, compared to only one-third of sperm donor-conceived people.
 However, satisfaction levels were the same regardless of whether someone was conceived through egg or sperm donation.